-If it’s been many years since you last sat in the classroom when you child brings home their SPAG homework you maybe a little confused.
-So we are starting to explore some of these concepts and starting off with What is a Noun!
+If it’s been many years since you last sat in the classroom, then your child bringing home their SPAG homework may find you a little confused.
+So we are starting to explore some of these concepts and starting off with What is a Noun?

 What is a Noun?

 A noun is one of the word classes.
 There are 3 main word classes that your child will meet in primary school.

 A noun is a word that describes a person, place or thing.

 In the 3 examples below the nouns have been put in bold.

 A Common Noun refers to things in general e.g.